GhHiva/RAG/Why RAG? /README.md

 ## The Generator:
 - generate content and time (to measure the time the requests take)
 - create a function that creates a prompt(with instruction and the user input)

+## Data:
+- wrap data in one string.

+## The query:
+- the retriever query process depends on how the data was processed, the query itself is simply `user input` or `automated input from another AI agent`.
+- main query is the junction between the retriever and the generator.